Small Grant Funding Opportunity

 Notification and Award Conditions

-All applicants will be notified electronically via email after the review cycle has concluded and an award decision has been made.
-PFIC Network will disbursed award funds upon receipt of the signed regulatory documents (“Terms and Conditions”).
+PFIC Network will notify all applicants electronically via email after the review cycle has concluded and an award decision has been made.
+The award funds will be disbursed upon receipt of the signed regulatory documents (“Terms and Conditions”).

 Conditions: Terms and conditions can be found here.
 Compliance to terms and conditions is a condition for the disbursement of funds.